centrifuge/documentation/docs/further-reading/testnets.md

 ---
 id: testnets
-order: 2
+order: 1
 title: Network configurations
 category: 4.Further information
 ---

-Besides the mainnet, Ethereum has three testnets (Rinkeby, Kovan, Ropsten) than can be used.
+Besides the mainnet, Ethereum has three testnets (Rinkeby, Kovan, Ropsten).
 The network configuration for the different testnets is also part of the [code base](https://github.com/centrifuge/go-centrifuge/blob/master/build/configs/default_config.yaml).
 This enables the client user to run on top of them with minimum configuration needed.
+Please find the most important information summarized below.

 ## RussianHill  -  Rinkeby